ShaunB1/mern-chatbot/README.md

-# MERN Chatbot
+# AI MERN ChatBot
-A fullstack web application that utilizes the OpenAI API to generate responses to the user's input.
+A fullstack web application inspired by ChatGPT that utilizes the OpenAI API to generate responses to the user's input.

 ## Features
+* Database that stores the user's account information, including chat logs.
+These messages can be retreived or deleted.
-* Account Signup
+* JWT Tokens
-* User Authentication
+* HTTP-Only Cookies
-* Cookies
+* Signed Cookies
-* Password Hashing
+* Password Encryption
+* Middleware Chains

 This web application was created using MongoDB, ExpressJS, ReactJS, NodeJS